 Low fat, Low GI and Vegan (with a B12 supplement) is the new nutritional approach to managing Type 2 diabetes and losing weight in our mid-life and older years.

 Whilst not all of you have Type 2 diabetes, many of you want to lose weight.
-As such, take heart that you need to stop worrying about all the protein and saturated fats that you may have been focused on in the past, get off that high-fat Keto diet if you are oveweight or obese and fill your fridge with lots of vegies instead.
+As such, take heart that you need to stop worrying about all the protein and saturated fats that you may have been focused on in the past, get off that high-fat Keto diet if you are overweight or obese and fill your fridge with lots of fibre instead.

 It is well known that excess body weight and insulin resistance lead to Type 2 diabetes and other major health problems.
 What is less known is that women between the ages of 50-59 years in both the United Kingdom and Australia are the highest cohort in which the prevalence of Type 2 diabetes occurs.

 But as Associate Professor Neal Barnard from Washington State University mentioned in the symposium, obesity tends to be uncommon in individuals whose diets are based on plant-derived foods.
 In clinical trials, two explanations have been offered.

-- A high-fibre, low-fat diet has low energy density, which reduces eneregy intake.
+- A high-fibre, low-fat diet has low energy density, which reduces energy intake.

 - A low-fat, vegan diet increases the thermic effect of food.
 This is the increase in metabolism that occurs in the body which contributes to total energy expenditure.

 But perhaps the strongest evidence comes from the fact that when a plant-based diet is consumed, the liver and muscles don’t store as much fat.